Russell T Davies: Doctor Who (2005–2010)

 Since watching the First Doctor's (William Hartnell) regeneration into the Second Doctor (Patrick Troughton) at the end of the 1966 serial The Tenth Planet, Davies had "fallen in love" with the show and, by the mid-1970s, he was regularly writing reviews of broadcast serials in his diary.
 His favourite writer and childhood hero was Robert Holmes; during his career, he has complimented the creative use of BBC studios to create "terror and claustrophobia" for Holmes's 1975 script The Ark in Space—his favourite serial from the original series—and has opined that the first episode of The Talons of Weng-Chiang (1977) featured "the best dialogue ever written; it's up there with Dennis Potter".
-His screenwriting career also began with a Doctor Who submission, a spec script which he claimed was rejected by script editor Andrew Cartmel (1987–89), whom suggested that he should write a more prosaic story about "a man who is worried about his mortgage, his marriage, [and] his dog".
+His screenwriting career also began with a Doctor Who submission, a spec script which he claimed was rejected by script editor Andrew Cartmel (1987–89), who suggested that he should write a more prosaic story about "a man who is worried about his mortgage, his marriage, [and] his dog".
 He initially claimed the script was similar to what was transmitted as "The Long Game" in 2005.
 In 2020 he tweeted that he was mistaken, sharing photographs of a spec script from 1986 called Mind of the Hodiac.

 During the late 1990s, Davies lobbied the BBC to revive the show from its hiatus and reached the discussion stages in late 1998 and early 2002.
 His proposals would update the show to be better suited for a 21st-century audience: the series would be recorded on film instead of videotape; the length of each episode would double from twenty-five minutes to fifty; episodes would primarily take place on Earth, in the style of the Third Doctor (Jon Pertwee) UNIT episodes; and Davies would remove "excess baggage" from the mythology such as Gallifrey and the Time Lords.
 Davies's pitch competed against Dan Freedman's proposed retool as a fantasy series, Matthew Graham's gothic horror-styled reboot, and the Mark Gatiss—Gareth Roberts—Clayton Hickman pitch which made the Doctor the audience surrogate character, instead of his companions.
 Davies also took cues from American fantasy television series such as Buffy the Vampire Slayer and Smallville, most notably Buffys concepts of series-long story arcs and the "Big Bad".
 Ultimately, with the exception of select shots including a slow-motion martial arts sequence, Doctor Who was not filmed on 16mm or 35mm film, and initially Davies's revival was shot on Digital Betacam.